Easy Art Projects for Kids

 Clay and molding art projects can enhance creativity for children with differing abilities while allowing those with fine motor challenges to work with ease without the need for small art tools that may require a more precise grip.

 Do-it-yourself rainbow crayon crafts for kids with motor disabilities provide children with fine motor practice with a larger-grip art tool.
 It’s also fun to create, fun to use, and allows for creative self-expression!

-Large-grip rainbow crayons are easy to prepare from recycled or broken crayons, and only require old crayons, a silicone mold, a microwave, a bowl, and water.
+Large-grip rainbow crayons are easy to prepare from recycled or broken crayons and make for a fun, colorful drawing activity.